leosoftlima/mining_git_flex/README.md

 -
 The search mechanism is very simple.
 The program takes as input the search criteria: project id (id of the repository to run the queries under Google BigQuery service) and programming language.
 As result, the program outputs a csv file (/input/projects.csv) containing the URL (column repository_url) and master branch (column repository_master_branch) of found repositories.
-Then, the program downloads each repository's source code (a zip file) and verifies if it contains feature files (extension .feature).
-If a repository does contain feature files, the program downloads all repository data and searches for commit messages containing task ID.
+Then, the program downloads each repository's source code (a zip file) and verifies if it contains Gherkin files (extension .feature).
+If a repository does contain Gherkin files, the program downloads all repository data and searches for commit messages containing task ID.
-Finally, for each found commit, the program identifies the changed code (production and test code) by GitMiner and Gremlin.
+Finally, for each found commit, the program identifies the changed code (production and test code) by using GitMiner and Gremlin.

-The output could be accessed in /output folder.
+The output could be accessed in /output folder. candidate-projects.csv provides data about repositories containing Gherkin files. selected-projects.csv provides data about repositories containing Gherkin files and commit messages with task ID.

 More about Gherkin and Cucumber: https://github.com/cucumber/cucumber/wiki/Gherkin.
 More about Google BigQuery: https://cloud.google.com/bigquery/what-is-bigquery.